tests-always-included/mo/README.md

 ### Mustache Syntax

 * Dotted names are supported but only for associative arrays (Bash 4).
 See [`demo/associative-arrays`](demo/associative-arrays) for an example.
-* There's no "top level" object, so `echo '{.}' | ./mo` does not do anything useful.
+* There's no "top level" object, so `echo '{{.}}' | ./mo` does not do anything useful.
 In other languages you can say the data for the template is a string and in `mo` the data is always the environment.
-Luckily this type of usage is rare and `{.}` works great when iterating over an array.
+Luckily this type of usage is rare and `{{.}}` works great when iterating over an array.
 * HTML encoding is not built into `mo`.  `{{{var}}}`, `{{&var}}` and `{{var}}` all do the same thing.  `echo '{{TEST}}' | TEST='<b>' mo` will give you "`<b>`" instead of "`&gt;b&lt;`".
-* You can not change the delimiters.

 ### General Scripting Issues